hhofner/slims-wiki/content/blog/project-idea.md

-# Project Idea
+---
+title: A small project idea
+---

 I typically write project ideas on Obsidian and keep it private.
 But for some reason, I wanted to write about this one.
 Possibly because it is essentially a social network.

 ## The Idea

-A social network for those to share rcycling tips.
+A social network for those to share recycling tips.

 That's it.